 Students in the Political Science Major (Teacher Certification Track) will be able to:

-- Demonstrate skills in critical analysis, ability to synthesize information and present logical arguments leading to creative solutions of various political problems
+- Skills in critical analysis, ability to synthesize information , and the ability to present logical arguments leading to creative solutions of various political problems;

-- Demonstrate knowledge of different political systems, including the US/GA government, enabling them to become informed and responsible citizens and preparing them for careers in related fields;
+- Knowledge of different political systems, including the US/GA government, enabling them to become informed and responsible citizens and preparing them for careers in related fields;

-- Demonstrate international/multicultural awareness: Political science majors will demonstrate the ability to analyze a variety of current global issues, including international development and global security and comprehend the roles played by various international actors, including international organizations
+- International/multicultural awareness: Political science majors will demonstrate the ability to analyze a variety of current global issues, including international development and global security and comprehend the roles played by various international actors, including international organizations

 - The ability to explore a variety of approaches to politics and the study of government.